The Curtain Pulled Back: What Publishing House Editors Say about Your Next Book

-When Mike sent his second manuscript to his editor, she thought it was a great story, but she also remembered what made Mike’s first book so successful.
+When Mike finished his second manuscript, his editor thought it was a great story, but she also remembered what made Mike’s first book so successful.

 “She took me back to the first book and said, ‘Well, what I really loved in that book is that there was an educational aspect to it.
 Like, you were teaching the kids about this concept’,” Mike says.

 “I had to rethink the way I was writing the book,” he says, “and the manuscript we ended up writing was (geared more toward) teaching it to the kids.
 There had to be an educational aspect to this book for libraries to want to pick it up in schools.
 And that’s not something, as a writer, I was thinking about.
 I was just thinking about story.”

 That’s the kind of thing we’re doing over in the Writing Gym.